raspberrypilearning/sense-hat-pong/worksheet.md

 ## Lighting up an LED

-Let's start our pong game by lighting up a single LED, and then a few more to create a bat.
+Let's start our Pong game by lighting up a single LED, and then a few more to create a bat.

 1. First you'll need to import the `sense_hat` library.
 Type the following into your `pong.py` text file: